Verma-Lab/platlas/README.md

 ## Contact

-For questions, issues, or collaboration inquiries, please open a new issue.
+For questions, issues, or collaboration inquiries, please open a new issue or email: anurag.verma@pennmedicine.upenn.edu and hritvik.gupta@pennmedicine.upenn.edu